djefts/testing-examples/README.md

 ##White-Box Testing
 * ####WBExample.java
   - `WBExample.java` is a date converter for calculating the numerical day of the year that a certain date takes place.
-    It has many different paths to take, since it has to account for months with varied amounts of days, along with leap years that change the total number of days in a year.
+    It has multiple different paths to take, since it has to account for months with varied amounts of days, along with leap years that change the total number of days in a year.

 * ####WhiteBoxTests.java
   - `WhiteBoxTests.java` is a brute-force password crunching program.
 It takes in the password requirements such as